 Signs and Symptoms/Appearance

-When pastern dermatitis shows up to the party, it’s hard to miss.
+When pastern dermatitis shows up at the party, it’s hard to miss.
 You’ll see redness, swelling, and scabs that can crack and bleed in severe cases.

 It can make a horse’s legs look like they’re wearing crusty, uncomfortable socks.
 The area can be sore, and your horse might not appreciate you touching it.

-In some cases, the hair can also fall out, leaving behind bare, sensitive spots.
+The hair can sometimes fall out, leaving bare, sensitive spots.

 Prevention